"Shame, blame, disrespect, betrayal, and the withholding of affection

 Your commitment to taking action is essential to the outcome of relationship counselling.

 You and your partner need to both be willing to have honest, interactions in order to create the relationship you desire.

 You may need to make some changes to some of your behaviour.
 You may need to learn some new skills, find out what each other's needs are, be transparent in our actions.
 Are you willing?

 You are not alone - I have helped couples who wanted to heal from betrayal, learn how to handle conflict, work through grief and loss, talk over difficult issues and start to move on.

 Lets work together...

 for an appointment

 click here for contact info.

-Couples counselling/coaching relationship sessions are not appropriate when: you or your partner is having an ongoing affair - disclosed or secret.
-OR, if there is domestic violence or abuse of any type.
+Couples counselling/coaching relationship sessions are not appropriate when: you or your partner is having an ongoing affair - disclosed or secret, or if there is domestic violence.

 Port Macquarie Counselling and Coaching - help along life's journey.